metal3d/bashsimplecurses/docs/index.md

 Bashbar is the given example that shows system information.
 You only have to resize your terminal window and place it on the left or on the right.
 This screenshot is made on Xmonad:

-*The screenshot provided before this commit just gives a 404.*

 This is how it's implemented:

 ```bash